 Eris militaris – Bronze Jumper

 This is a female of the genus Habronattus, collected in the San Fernando valley (Southern Califoria).
 Habronattus are unusual in that they live and hunt on the ground and often get around not by walking, but by a continuous series of jumps, like someone on a pogo stick.
-For this photo.
+The photo also illustrates that the spider used is third pair of legs to power the jump.